Schedule a Meeting

 Letting Clients or Prospects Choose Type of Meeting

-You can also send clients your "landing page" so they can choose the type of meeting they'd like to book.
+You can also send clients your meetings homepage so they can choose the type of meeting they'd like to book.

-Simply copy the link to the meetings homepage and send to your client/prospect.
-This is what they will see:
+Copy the meetings homepage link and send it to your client or prospect.
+Here's what they'll see:

 Reschedule link for meeting booking